 - You arrive home to find puddles of green vomit all over the house.
 Inside the vomit are what looks to be little pills.
 Yes, your dog managed to find a medication bottle of yours.
 Ate every pill then promptly began barfing them up all over the house.
 Holding a positive thought here and assuming the dog survived.
 Vet bill for pumping stomach, IV and other miscellaneous work $1,000 minimum.

 - You arrive home to find your dog obviously struggling and in pain.
 You look around for clues.
 You find a half eaten hand towel.
 He has ingested the rest.
-Vet bill for surgery to remove foreign matter from the dog’s stomach $3,000.
+The vet bill for surgery to remove foreign matter from the dog’s stomach $3,000.

-Believe me I could go on but I won’t.
-Many of you can relate to something above and yes, I do have so many more examples of why a $500 or $800 heavy duty dog crate is a cheap price.
+Believe me, I could go on but I won’t.
+Many of you can relate to something above, and yes, I do have so many more examples of why a $500 or $800 heavy duty dog crate is a low price.